Skip to content

 TL;DR

-This paper proposes AnyBCQ, a multi-precision LLM quantization framework based on Binary-Coded Quantization (BCQ).
-By progressively expanding precision (freezing existing bit-planes and appending residual bit-planes), a single model supports dynamic switching between 2-bit and 4-bit precision.
-Dedicated CUDA kernels perform computation directly at the bit-plane level, eliminating lookup-table and transpose overhead.
-At 2-bit, AnyBCQ substantially outperforms Any-Precision LLM in accuracy (MMLU 35.3% vs. 24.7%) and achieves up to 3.0× throughput over FP16.
+The authors propose AnyBCQ, a multi-precision LLM quantization framework based on binary-coded quantization (BCQ).
+By employing progressive precision expansion (freezing existing bit-planes and adding residual bit-planes), it supports dynamic switching between 2-4 bits for a single model.
+Dedicated CUDA kernels perform computations directly at the bit-plane level to avoid lookup table (LUT) and transposition overhead.
+In 2-bit settings, accuracy significantly outperforms Any-Precision LLM (35.3% vs 24.7% MMLU), with throughput reaching up to 3.0x that of FP16.

 Background & Motivation

-Background: Multi-precision LLM frameworks allow a single model to dynamically select precision at runtime according to SLOs.
-Any-Precision LLM is the current state of the art but relies on non-uniform quantization (clustering-based), requiring lookup tables and bit-transpose operations.
+Background: Multi-precision LLM models allow a single model to dynamically select precision at runtime based on Service Level Objectives (SLOs).
+Any-Precision LLM is the current SOTA but relies on non-uniform quantization (clustering-based), which requires LUTs and bit-transpose operations.

-Key Challenge: Non-uniform quantization offers strong representational capacity but is ill-suited for hardware acceleration (due to lookup tables); BCQ is naturally hardware-friendly but conventionally supports only fixed precision.
+Key Challenge: Non-uniform quantization is expressive but unsuitable for hardware acceleration (requires LUTs), while BCQ is naturally hardware-friendly but typically fixed-precision.

-Key Insight: BCQ represents weights as a linear combination of binary bit-planes, \(\hat{W} = \sum_i \alpha_i B_i\).
-Inference at \(p\)-bit precision corresponds exactly to computing over \(p\) bit-planes, making BCQ a natural fit for multi-precision deployment.
+Key Insight: BCQ represents weights as a linear combination of binary bit-planes \(\hat{W} = \sum_i \alpha_i B_i\).
+Since \(p\)-bit inference corresponds exactly to the computation of \(p\) bit-planes, it naturally supports multi-precision.

-Core Idea: Freeze low-precision bit-planes, append new bit-planes from residuals, and optimize only the scaling factors, achieving progressive precision expansion.
+Core Idea: Freeze low-precision bit-planes \(\rightarrow\) add new bit-planes from residuals \(\rightarrow\) optimize only the scaling factors to achieve progressive precision expansion.

 Method